massielrodr/agent-invoice-matching/README.md

-# Agent for Amazon Invoice Matching
+# Agent for Invoice Matching
-This project is designed to automate the process of matching invoice from Amazon with Internal Company Data.
+This project is designed to automate the process of matching invoice from Vendor with Internal Company Data.
 It leverages CrewAI for multi-agent task handling, Azure OpenAI for language model.
 The core functionality revolves around ensuring that invoice are being matching correctly.

 ### Features
 - Extract text from PDFs using open-source libraries.